SSL-Auth: An Authentication Framework by Fragile Watermarking for Pre-trained Encoders in Self-supervised Learning: Introduction

-Currently, most research on model watermarking focuses on specific task classifiers.
-Due to the flexibility of SSL encoders in downstream tasks, traditional model watermarking approaches are challenged as they are only applicable to a specific downstream task.
-What’s more, to our knowledge, current research on encoder watermarking is limited to robust watermarking schemes which attempt to embed a watermark that resists modifications or stealing attacks on encoders (e.g., \cite{cong2022sslguard,zhang2023awencoder,wu2022watermarking,lv2022ssl}) to validate model ownership.
-The field of SSL encoder integrity verification is still under-explored.
-In order to detect whether the encoder has been maliciously tampered with and protect user security, it is necessary to design a new watermarking scheme that overcomes these challenges to validate the trustworthiness and integrity of SSL encoders.
+To verify model integrity, a common approach is model watermarking, which can be broadly categorized into two types based on their objectives: robust watermarks \cite{uchida2017embedding,adi2018turning,darvish2019deepsigns,chen2019deepmarks,zhong2020protecting,peng2022fingerprinting} and fragile watermarks \cite{guan2020reversible,botta2021neunac,zhu2021fragile,yin2022neural,lao2022deepauth}.
+Historically, research in model watermarking primarily centered around specific task classifiers, involving the embedding of meticulously crafted key samples and specific category labels as watermark information into the model.
+Robust watermarks aim for the model to retain the watermark information even after modification, whereas fragile watermarks necessitate the model to fail verification even following minor adjustments.
+By incorporating fragile watermarks into the model, one can ascertain if any alterations have been made.
+A low success rate in watermark verification implies that the model has been tampered with.

-In this paper, we propose \textbf{\proposed}, which extends the concept of fragile watermarking to SSL encoders for the first time.
-It is a novel framework for validating the trustworthiness and integrity of deployed encoders without compromising the performance of encoders. \proposed~trains a verification network for the target encoder to reconstruct unique and fragile watermark information that will be significantly failed to validate even in the face of minor modification.
-After training the verification network, the corresponding watermark information for the encoder will be stored on a third-party server, providing integrity verification services for users and demonstrating the trustworthiness of the encoder.
-The main contributions of this paper are as follows:
+Given the adaptability of SSL encoders across diverse downstream tasks, conventional model watermarking approaches encounter challenges, as they are tailored to specific tasks.
+Furthermore, current research on encoder watermarking, to the best of our knowledge, predominantly revolves around robust watermarking schemes, aiming to embed watermarks that resist modifications or stealing attacks on encoders \cite{cong2022sslguard,dziedzic2022dataset,zhang2023awencoder,wu2022watermarking,lv2022ssl} to validate encoder ownership.
+The domain of SSL encoder integrity verification remains relatively unexplored.

-\begin{itemize} \item We first proposed an authentication framework by fragile watermarking for SSL pre-trained encoders that trains a verification network to reconstruct unique and fragile watermarks for integrity verification without any performance degradation to the encoder. \item Our proposed authentication framework does not require any information about the downstream tasks, and its effectiveness will not be affected by downstream tasks. \item Extensive evaluations on various datasets and encoders clearly demonstrate the effectiveness, fidelity, and fragility of the proposed \proposed~framework. \end{itemize}
+In this paper, we introduce \textbf{\proposed}, a pioneering extension of the concept of fragile watermarking to SSL encoders.
+Similar to fragile watermarks in supervised learning (SL), our approach assesses encoder integrity by scrutinizing changes in the output of the encoder on key samples.
+It is important to note that there exists a notable distinction between SL and SSL fragile watermarks.